 |ENG 702||Introduction to Graduate Study of Composition, Linguistics, and TESOL||3|

 |ENG 709||Seminar in Teaching Integrated Reading and Writing||3|

 |ENG 710||Course Design in Composition and Post-Secondary Reading||3|

 A field study or research project, or a Master's Thesis, must be successfully completed by all candidates for the degree.
 The field study or research project, which investigates and/or applies knowledge acquired in the student’s program of study, must have the recommendation and approval of two faculty field study or research project advisors.
 All SF State specifications for completion of a field study or research project must be met.
 Students may take ENG 895 once.
-Students who fail ENG 895 will receive an Incomplete (I) grade and may resubmit their project once for a passing grade.
+Students who fail ENG 895 will receive an Incomplete (I) grade; they may resubmit their project once for a passing grade.
 If their project fails a second time, they will be recommended for declassification.
 As part of the Culminating Experience requirement, students are required to present their projects at the end-of-semester graduate student conference.